Investigating suspected civilian harm

 Mosul 2016

-According to sources from the Netherlands Broadcasting Corporation (NOS) and NRC, a Dutch newspaper, an airstrike by Dutch F-16s on a building in the Iraqi city of Mosul caused civilian casualties in 2016.
+According to sources from the Netherlands Broadcasting Corporation (NOS) and NRC, a Dutch newspaper, an airstrike by Dutch F-16s on a building in the Iraqi city of Mosul caused civilian casualties on 22 March 2016.
 According to the Global Coalition Against Daesh, an IS headquarters was located in the building.
-On 30 March 2023, the Ministry of Defence informed the House of Representatives that it had opened an investigation into the incident, based on this new information from NOS and NRC.
+On 30 March 2023, the Ministry of Defence informed the House of Representatives that it had started an investigation into the incident, based on the new information from NOS and NRC.

 Completed investigations